xcat2/xcat-core/docs/source/overview/xcat2_release.rst

 xCAT2 Release Information
 =========================

-The following table is a summary of the new operating system (OS), hardware, and features that are added to each xCAT release.
-The OS and hardware listed in the table have been fully tested with xCAT.
-For a more detailed list of new function, bug fixes, restrictions and known problems, refer to the individual release notes for a specific release.
+The following tables documents the xCAT release versions and release dates.
+For a more detailed list of functions and fixes, refer to the release notes.

-* **RHEL** - Red Hat Enterprise Linux
-* **SLES** - Suse Linux Enterprise Server
-* **UBT** - Ubuntu

 xCAT 2.14.x
 -----------